-Academic entry into ISCS Sixth Form normally requires a grade 7 in the subjects students want to study at AS Level and that students have achieved at least 6 IGCSE subjects with grade 4 or above.
+Academic entry into ISCS Sixth Form normally requires a grade 7 (for Mathematics & Sciences) or a Grade 6 (other subjects) that students want to study at AS Level and that students have achieved at least 5 IGCSE subjects with grade 4 or above.
 We shall discuss individually with you and your parents any case where it turns out that you do not meet the minimum requirements, so that we can all agree how best to use the rest of your Academic career with ISCS.